imbus/robotframework-libdoc2testbench/README.md

 Libdoc2TestBench <LIBRARY> <output.zip>
 ```

-#### Import the generated TestBench zip-file
+#### Import the generated TestBench zip file

-The generated zip file can be imported via the ``Import Project...`` command in the Project Management view of the imbus TestBench:
+The generated zip file can be imported via the ``Import Project...`` menu entry in the Project Management view of imbus TestBench:

 ![Import Project Demo](res/projectmanagement_view.gif)

-Afterwards, you'll find your imported Robot Framework library, the different interactions, and the data types in the Test Elements view:
+Afterwards, you'll find your imported Robot Framework library, the different interactions and the datatypes in the Test Elements view:

 ![Test Element View](res/test_element_view.png)

-The imported test elements can be copied into another TestBench project.
+The imported test elements can be copied to any other TestBench project.

 #### Import custom robotframework librarys